 Lori Allen’s first book, The Rise and Fall of Human Rights: Cynicism and Politics in Occupied Palestine (Stanford University Press, 2013) won the Political and Legal Anthropology Association Book Prize.
 Her second monograph, A History of False Hope: Investigative Commissions in Palestine (Stanford University Press, 2020) is an ethnographic history of international investigative commissions in Palestine, which explores a century of Palestinian engagement with investigative commissions illuminating the endemic flaws of international law.

-Reader in Sociology at Goldsmiths College, University of London
+Reader in Sociology at Goldsmiths, University of London

 Kirsten Campbell has degrees in modern languages and law from Oxford and London School of Economics, and she previously practised as a commercial litigator.
 She has published extensively in the areas of gender, conflict-related sexual violence, international criminal law, and transitional justice.
 Kirsten was the principal investigator of the recently completed European Research Council funded project, The Gender of Justice, which analysed the prosecution of sexual violence in armed conflict through a case study of the International Criminal Tribunal for the former Yugoslavia and the War Crimes Chamber of Bosnia and Herzegovina.